RLGym/rlgym.github.io/docs/Rocket League/Configuration Objects/reward_functions.md

     for agent in agents:
         car = state.cars[agent]
         linear_velocity = car.physics.linear_velocity
-        reward = np.linalg.norm(linear_velocity)
+        reward = np.linalg.norm(linear_velocity)  # Reward is the car's speed
         rewards[agent] = reward

     return rewards
 ```

-Now we can simply pass an instance of our `SpeedReward` to an RLGym environment and we're off to the races!
+That's it!
+Just pass this reward function to your environment and watch your agents learn to zoom around the field.